kenji-yt/snake-EAGLE-RC/README.md

 This workflow (snake-EAGLE-RC) is made to facilitate the read sorting process.
 It does this by automating the whole process so that you can easily process a large number of samples.
 The workflow also aims to improve reproducibility by providing a reproducibility report at the end which contains the md5sums of each input and (some) output files and the version (or download date) of each tool used in the analysis.

-*snake-EAGLE-RC* works for RNA, DNA and WGBS data and allows any number of genomes (any ploidy level for allopolyploids).
-It performs only the most basic steps required for read sorting (using --ngi mode of EAGLE-RC).
-Namely, it aligns the reads to each reference genome and passes these aligments to EAGLE-RC for sorting.
-Additionnaly, a few quality checks are performed on the input data and alignment.
-These are done with fastqc and qualimap and reported in 'results/MultiQC/multiqc_report.html'.
+*snake-EAGLE-RC* works for RNA, DNA and WGBS data and performs read sorting for up to three subgenomes/progenitors (using --ngi mode of EAGLE-RC).

-**IMPORTANT:** This means it assumes the raw data has already been processed appropriately.
-Depending on your data this could mean trimming adapters, removing low quality reads or checking bisulfite conversion rates.
-The tools also does not remove duplicate reads as this is desirable only in some situations.
-You can judge if you wish to do that once the reads have been sorted or remove them pre-alignment.
-If you wish to (double)check the quality of the data before running the whole workflow you can run it only until fastqc (see Analysis section below).

 ## Installation